Category Archives: colors

 So the result of this story is that the following models are available: Petal Pink in only New Case (both, flat and wedge).
 There was never an Old Case produced as the swap was done the moment new cases already existed.
 Princess Pink exists in all 3 cases.
 But the New Case (wedge) not from US production, only from other markets (e.g. Sweden).
 From both colors there is also a Touch Tone version available.

 If you ask me, my favorite is the Princess.
-Petal is the bad mother-in-law.
+Petal is the bad stepmother.

 Circulating